 Am I eligible for Arete’s Glacier Bay Session?

-To be considered for admission to the Glacier Bay Session in 2018, you must be a currently enrolled undergraduate student at the time of application to the program.
+To be considered for admission to the Glacier Bay Session in 2019, you must be a currently enrolled undergraduate student at the time of application to the program.
 The Arete Project is only considering applications from students belonging to designated institutions, listed below.
 Two additional “at large” spots are open to students from any college or university.
 The Glacier Bay Session will be a coed program, and we expect most students will be between the ages of 19 and 23.

 Two students will be admitted from each of the following: